scikit-rf/scikit-rf/doc/source/tutorials/plotting.rst

 Customizing Plots
 -------------------

-The legend entries are automatically filled in with the Network's :attr:`~Network.name`.
+The legend entries are automatically filled in with the Network's :attr:`~skrf.network.Network.name`.
 The entry can be overidden by passing the ``label`` argument to the plot method.

 .. ipython::